danielsaidi/SwiftUIKit/README.md

 Also, while some views compile on a certain platform, they may not render correctly.
 Please help improve this library by submitting PRs that improve the rendering on e.g. macOS.

 ## Documentation

-The [online documentation][Documentation] contains extensive information, code examples etc. and makes it easy to overview the various parts of the library.
+The [online documentation][Documentation] contains more information, code examples etc. and makes it easy to overview the various parts of the library.

-You can also [download][Documentation] the documentation or build it directly in Xcode, using `Product/Build Documentation`.
+Note that the online documentation is currently built for macOS.
+To generate documentation for another platform, open the package in Xcode, select the correct simulator then generate documentation from the `Product` menu.

+Any help in making the documentation multi-platform would be greatly appreciated.

 ## Demo Application

-This project contains a demo app that lets you explore many of SwiftUIKit's features through interactive demos.
+This project contains a demo app that lets you explore WebViewKit on iOS and macOS.
+To run it, just open and run `Demo/Demo.xcodeproj`.

-Together with the documentation and SwiftUI previews, I hope you'll find it easy to understand how the various parts of the library works.

-To run the demo app, just open and run the `Demo/Demo.xcodeproj` project.
-It's a universal app project, but the `macOS` app is currenty not functional.
+## Support

+You can sponsor this project on [GitHub Sponsors][Sponsors] or get in touch for paid support.

 ## Contact